HCA-Healthcare/elixir-hl7/README.md

 ## Design goals

-### Completeness

-The library should contain every segment and datatype defined in the HL7 standard for each supported HL7 version.
-We used the XSD files found at [hl7.org](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=214) to build our initial set.
+- Relatively fast HL7 parsing
+- Flexible jQuery/D3-style message queries and manipulation
+- Support for common industry methods and nomenclature (segment grammar notation, etc.)

 ### Speed

 For basic reads we are aiming at tens of thousands of messages per second on a typical developer laptop.
 We will include more meaningful benchmarks soon.

-### Non-strict evaluation
+### Non-strict evaluation and flexibility

-Non-standard, company-specific data is commonly stored in segments beginning with the letter "Z" such as ZPM (commonly referred to as "Z segments").
-Elixir-HL7 stores Z-Segment data as lists of lists in ZSegment structs.

-Data for other unknown segments is stored similarly to Z-Segments but in UnknownSegment structs.

-Data that overflows the list of fields defined in the specs for segments and datatypes are preserved.

-### Flexibility

-Access data by ordinal positions or nested lists with named structures
+HL7 messages can be minimally validated to gather header (MSH segment) information for quick routing and acknowledgements using `HL7.Message.raw(text)` to create an `HL7.RawMessage` struct.

+Messages can be fully parsed into lists of lists using `HL7.Message.new(text)` to generate a complete `HL7.Message` struct.

+Segment names and specific message schemas are not enforced.
+Optional HL7 delimiters specified in the MSH segment are respected when parsing.

 ### Lossless data round-trips

-[raw hl7 string] <-> [lists of lists] <-> [data structures]
+[raw hl7 string] <-> [lists of lists]

 ## Getting started

-The HL7.Example module provides sample data you can use to explore the API.
+The `HL7.Examples` module provides sample data that you can use to explore the API.

 ```
 iex> raw_hl7 = HL7.Examples.wikipedia_sample_hl7